maitesin/website/README.md

  * **tags** contains the name of each tag.
  * **post-tags** contains the relation between all posts and their associated tags.

-The template engine for the website is **Jinja2** and it allows to create incredible and extendable themes and sites with a minimal boilerplate.
+The template engine for this website is **Jinja2** and it allows to create incredible and extendable themes and sites with a minimal boilerplate.

 ## Frontend